 8. The body of the review should generally be between 1000-1500 words, though as little as 800 to as many as 2500 is sometimes acceptable.
 At the conclusion, the author’s name should be given as it is to be published, followed by the author’s institution, both right justified (If the author is not associated with an educational institution, or if it is not well known, city and state should be included).

 9. Other matters of style should generally conform to the Chicago Manual of Style; however, in reviews, footnotes should not be used.
 If references are unavoidable, in-line parenthetical citations may be used.

 10. Reviews exhibiting poor syntax or numerous spelling errors will not be considered.

 11. As a rule, the Westminster Theological Journal does not review books written by Westminster Theological Seminary faculty members.

 12. Reviewers should assess when they first receive their review copy whether they will indeed be able to write a review within the allotted time (usually four months from date of receipt).
 This is especially the case with more expensive monographs.
 It is vital to finish the review on time so that authors are not robbed of the chance for peer review.
-If initial reviewers are unable to write a review within the alloted time, we will likely ask for the book back.
+Notify the review editor immediately if you will not be able to review the book on time.